 - Have official GRE scores sent to admissions (school code for Florida State University is 5219.
 A department code is not required).
 The official scores must be received directly from the Educational Testing Service by the Office of Admissions.

-- Have two official transcripts submitted to the Office of Admissions by every college and university attended.
+- Have two unofficial transcripts submitted to the Office of Admissions by every college and university attended.

 All graduate applicants must satisfy the following FSU admission requirements: